Instanton Counting, Quantum Geometry and Algebra: Quantum geometry and quantum integrability

 which is interpreted as the canonical commutation relation with respect to the symplectic two-form on the curve, $\omega = dx \wedge d \log y$.
 Therefore, identifying $\epsilon_1 \simeq \hbar$, the $q$-character provides the canonical quantization of the Seiberg--Witten geometry.

-Such a quantization of an algebraic curve is called {\em the quantum curve}, which is now discussed in various research fields: matrix model~\cite{Eynard:2007kz} (See also Appendix~\ref{chap:matrix_model}), topological string~\cite{Aganagic:2003qj,Dijkgraaf:2007sw,Dijkgraaf:2008fh}, knot invariant (AJ conjecture)~\cite{Garoufalidis:2008,Garoufalidis:2004GTM}, and gauge theory~\cite{Poghossian:2010pn,Fucito:2011pn,Dorey:2011pa,Chen:2011sj,Nekrasov:2013xda}, etc. While the classical curve is defined as the zero locus of the algebraic function as a Lagrangian submanifold of $\mathbb{C} \times \mathbb{C}^\times$, the quantum curve is given as the kernel of the quantum operator, $\operatorname{Ker} H(\hat{x},\hat{y})$, which is a subspace of the function space.
+Such a quantization of an algebraic curve is called the {\em quantum curve}, which is now discussed in various research fields: matrix model~\cite{Eynard:2007kz} (See also Appendix~\ref{chap:matrix_model}), topological string~\cite{Aganagic:2003qj,Dijkgraaf:2007sw,Dijkgraaf:2008fh}, knot invariant (AJ conjecture)~\cite{Garoufalidis:2008,Garoufalidis:2004GTM}, and gauge theory~\cite{Poghossian:2010pn,Fucito:2011pn,Dorey:2011pa,Chen:2011sj,Nekrasov:2013xda}, etc. While the classical curve is defined as the zero locus of the algebraic function as a Lagrangian submanifold of $\mathbb{C} \times \mathbb{C}^\times$, the quantum curve is given as the kernel of the quantum operator, $\operatorname{Ker} H(\hat{x},\hat{y})$, which is a subspace of the function space.
 We remark that, since we may apply the symplectic transform, choice of the algebraic function $H(x,y)$ is not unique.
-In order to incorporate such degrees of freedom, it is natural to consider a ring $\mathscr{A} = \mathbb{C}[x,y]/(H(x,y))$, and from this point of view, quantization of the curve corresponds to a noncommutative ring, which is formulated as {\em the $\mathcal{D}$-module} {D-module@$\mathcal{D}$-module}, $\mathscr{M} = \mathbb{C}[\hat{x},\hat{y}]/(H(\hat{x},\hat{y}))$~\cite{Dijkgraaf:2008fh}.
+In order to take into account such ambiguity, it is natural to consider a ring $\mathscr{A} = \mathbb{C}[x,y]/(H(x,y))$, and from this point of view, quantization of the curve corresponds to a noncommutative ring, which is formulated as the {\em $\mathcal{D}$-module} {D-module@$\mathcal{D}$-module}, $\mathscr{M} = \mathbb{C}[\hat{x},\hat{y}]/(H(\hat{x},\hat{y}))$~\cite{Dijkgraaf:2008fh}.